Virtual Assets Standards

 Security | Consideration of whether a specific Virtual Asset is able to withstand, adapt, respond to, and improve on its specific risks and vulnerabilities, including relevant factors/risks relating to the on-boarding or use of new Virtual Assets (including size, testing, maturity, and ability to allow the appropriate safeguarding of secure private keys), screen whether the virtual asset was involved in a security breach which may render the chain insecure, the chain has mechanisms to resolve incidents and failures. |

-Traceability / Monitoring | Whether there are (other) exchanges that support the Virtual Asset; the .jurisdictions of these exchanges and whether these exchanges are suitably regulated. |
+Exchange Connectivity | Whether there are (other) exchanges that support the Virtual Asset; the jurisdictions of these exchanges and whether these exchanges are suitably regulated |

 Type of Distributed Ledger (DLT) | Whether there are issues relating to the security and/or usability of a DLT used for the purposes of a Virtual Asset; the type of consensus mechanism, whether the Virtual Asset leverages an existing DLT for network and other synergies; whether a new DLT has been demonstrably stress tested. |

-Innovation / efficiency | Whether the Virtual Asset helps to solve a fundamental problem, addresses an unmet market need or creates value for network participants. |
+Innovation / efficiency | Whether the Virtual Asset helps to solve a fundamental problem, addresses an unmet market need or creates value for network participants |

-Practical Application Functionality | Whether the Virtual Asset possesses real world, quantifiable application / functionality, whether the asset addresses any use cases or enables any Functionality |
+Practical application / Functionality | Whether the Virtual Asset possesses real world, quantifiable functionality, whether the asset addresses any use cases or enables any real world application. |

 5. Procedure of accepting the Assets on the platform: